makuke1234/mouseStats/README.md

 # Progress

 The project is currently under heavy development.
-The goal is to try a new way of creating sublime user interfaces by using borderless windows:
+The goal is to try a new way (at least new to me) of creating sublime user interfaces by using borderless windows:

 ### Borderless window including a metro-style button